Donald Trump Postpones Denmark Trip After Danish PM Tells Him Greenland Is Not For Sale

 — CNN Politics (@CNNPolitics) August 21, 2019

 Though the seemingly-strange idea appeared to have come out of the blue, The Washington Examiner wrote that the notion of the U.S. acquiring Greenland isn’t necessarily a bad idea.
-Specifically, the paper notes that the island, on which the U.S. has a military base, is strategically located near the North Pole, putting the U.S. in a position to monitor missiles from China or Russia that might fly over the Pole.
+Specifically, the paper notes that the island, on which the U.S. has a military base, is strategically located near the North Pole, putting the U.S. in a position to monitor missiles from China or Russia that might fly over the pole.

-With the sale off the table and the visit canceled, Danes are scratching their heads about Trump cancelling the visit.
+With the sale off the table and the visit canceled, Danes are scratching their heads about Trump canceling the visit.

 As The Guardian reports, while Prime Minister Frederiksen insists that the kerfuffle over the Greenland sale won’t sour relations between Denmark and the U.S., other Danes are letting loose.